California's 22nd congressional district

 California's 22nd congressional district is a congressional district in the U.S. state of California.
-It is represented by David Valadao, who formerly represented California’s 21st congressional district from 2013 to 2019 and 2021 to 2023.
-It was one of 18 districts that voted for Joe Biden in the 2020 presidential election while being won or held by a Republican in 2022.
-It is also the most Democratic district in the country to be held by a Republican, with a partisan lean of D+5.

-Following redistricting in 2021, the district is still in the San Joaquin Valley.
-It includes most of Kings County and parts of Tulare and Kern Counties.
+It is represented by David Valadao, who formerly represented California's 21st congressional district from 2013 to 2019 and 2021 to 2023.
+Following redistricting in 2021, the district is located in the San Joaquin Valley.
+It includes most of Kings County and parts of Tulare and Kern counties.
 It includes the east side of Bakersfield; the west and south sides of Tulare, the south side of Hanford; and all of Porterville, Lindsay, Shafter, Wasco, Delano, McFarland, Arvin, Lamont, and Corcoran.
 The new 22nd is a majority-Latino district.